SeedLabs-it/smartknob-home-assistant-integration/README.md

 <details>
 <summary>Click to show instructions for setting up ur Development  Environment</summary>

-If you are interestd in developing Home Assistant's Smart Knob Integration you will need three things:
+If you are interestd in developing Home Assistant's SmartKnob Integration you will need three things:

 1) A working version of Home Assistant Core.
 We will use a local dockerized version.
 2) A MQTT Broker.
 We will use Mosquitto